GuidanceMantras/GuidanceMantras/README.md

 - One should know that what should be studied for what you want to became in life
 - One should know that What will happen if you do something
 - Never be emotional in life, emotions kills you and ruin your life

+### Life_4
+- Negative/bad things attractive us very fast than positive things
+- Bad/wrong things spread very fast than good things
+- For people, far hill/mountain appears good, but in reality, far hills/mountain is empty.
+- For people, other side always appears good than their side in life

 ### Family
 - Family is everything in life such as parents, sisters, brothers, good relatives